 How Do I Find an AHP Provider?

 What if AHP Doesn’t Include Services I Use?

 In some cases, the facility, provider or service you need may not be available in the AHP network.
 For a limited set of specialities, covered services received from non-AHP providers within the Aetna or Excellus national networks will be covered at the Tier 1 (AHP) cost-sharing level.
 Click here to see the list of those specialties.

 What if I Need Help?

-For help with general benefit questions, contact the University Benefits Office at [email protected] or via phone at (585) 275-2084.
+For help with general benefit questions, contact the University Office of Total Rewards at [email protected] or via phone at (585) 275-2084.